AuthoRoman/AuthoRoman/README.md

 ## Hi there 👋, I'm AuthoRoman
 </br>

-### I am a Frontend Developer  💻
+### I am a Frontend Developer

--  like to write code 💪
+-  Like to write code 💻
--  like to read a book 📖
+-  Like to read a book 📖
--  Ability to work effectively in a team and participate in group programming.
+-  Ability to work effectively in a team and participate in group programming 📊
--  Ambition
+-  Ambition 🔝
--  Sociability
+-  Sociability 💬

 </br>